X

 grass

-seed for one of the places, my daughter and son-in-law were with me at
+seed, my daughter and son-in-law came with me to

 the